vishva-mahadevan/java-service-provider-interface/readme.md

+# Demystifying the Service Provider Interface (SPI) in Java: A Practical Approach

 ### What is Service Provider Interface

 SPI stands for Service Provider Interface, which is a mechanism in Java that allows for the implementation of services to be provided by third-party providers.
 It is a way to decouple the implementation of a service from the code that uses the service.